Geology of South Dakota: Cenozoic (66 million years ago-present)

 Following the retreat of the Cretaceous inland sea, the Black Hills were uplifted, accompanied by igneous activity in the Paleocene at the start of the Cenozoic.
 The Pierre shale east of the Black Hills eroded into an undulating plain.
 The Ludlow Formation is up to 350 feet thick and in the northwest contains no obvious break in continental deposition at the time of the mass extinction, except for being sandier and less well-cemented.
 Further east, the formation contains the subsidiary Cannonball Formation, deposited during a brief resurgence of the inland sea and bearing fossil oysters, snails and clams.
 The 300 feet of sandstone and lignite of the Tongue River Formation overlies the Ludlow Formation, getting thicker to the east and holding some of the major coal deposits found in northern Wyoming.

-In the northwest, the Ludlow, Cannonball and Tongue River formations are categorized as the Fort Union Group, with thick sandstone layers source from the Rocky Mountains.
+In the northwest, the Ludlow, Cannonball and Tongue River formations are categorized as the Fort Union Group, with thick sandstone layers sourced from the Rocky Mountains.

 Throughout the Eocene, the Black Hills eroded, shedding debris into the east, during a period with sub-tropical temperatures.
 Iron pyrite in shales oxidized, becoming bright red and yellow iron oxides.
 Sediments did not accumulate in the region until the end of the Eocene, as large streams carried material away to the ocean.
 Volcanic rocks from the Eocene preserve petrified trees.

 The Oligocene brought a shift in the climate to arid conditions, transforming the region into a vast alluvial desert plain.
 Up to 600 feet of sands and clays, buried the Black Hills within 2000 feet of their crests in western South Dakota, forming the White River Formation, while some erosion occurred in the east.
-Gravel deposits contain crocodile bones and land snails, tortoises and hackberry seeds are also common in the fossil record.
+Gravel deposits containing crocodile bones and land snails, tortoises and hackberry seeds are also common in the fossil record.
 Bird bones and even fossil duck eggs have been found in association with clams, snails and the remains of algal mats in temporary ponds.